-Background: Seventh Street is a major artery that is heavily residential, creating many conflict points and some on-going resident complaints about motor vehicle speeds along the corridor.
+Background: 7th Street between Stadium Blvd. and Miller Ave. is an entirely non-commercial corridor that, excepting one church, is entirely residential.
+The corridor also links along its length to 5 schools and 4 parks.
+The continuity of 7th makes it an important intracity connector, though the easement width is the same size as the other local streets of the Old West Side.
+With over 200 residences and 18 cross streets in 1.5 miles, there are many conflict points and some on-going resident complaints about motor vehicle speeds along the corridor.
 Several treatments have been implemented in order to reduce speeding and crashes.
 For example, bike lanes, pedestrian gateway treatments (i.e., yield signs at both ends of the crosswalk and a flexible delineator post or yield sign in between travel lanes), and two speed radar signs.
 The committee (Julie Boland, Linda Diane Feldt, Seth Peterson) convened with staff (Officer Jamie Adkins, Kayla Coleman, Eli Cooper, Raymond Hess, Nicholas Hutchinson, Cynthia Redinger) to evaluate whether the treatments had been successful, and if not, what else could be done.
-When examining the available data about motor vehicle speeds post-treatment (see attached), the committee concluded that the problems remained unresolved, despite the remediation efforts.
-In the attached graphs, each data point summarizes a 2week time period.
+When examining the available data about motor vehicle speeds post-treatment (see Appendix D), the committee concluded that the problems remained unresolved, despite the remediation efforts.
+In the attached graphs, each data point summarizes a 2-week time period.
 The data are incomplete because data must be manually retrieved from the radar signs.
 Upward trends were noted, with high percentages of speeding cars.

 Remediation Shortcomings: Solutions from the initial remediation process (circa 2013) were insufficient to solve the speeding problems on 7th Street because of circular logic related to the traffic volumes and possible treatments for the corridor: